-In 2012, Land Services through the Solid Waste Office revised the brochures for HHW, recycling, demolition, and yard waste program.
+In 2013, Land Services through the Solid Waste Office revised the brochures for HHW, recycling, demolition, and yard waste program.
 In addition, the following are other activities accomplished by our office:

 - February, continued the \$5 coupon for services provided at the County Site.
 35,345 coupons were mailed.
-Part of the mailing included information on the area recycling programs and problem material management programs. - As part of each HHW event, all participants received the following items: - Trash bag for their car - County brochure on our HHW program - County brochure concerning Demolition and Yard Composting - Magnet with pertinent County Solid Waste Services listed - Bill Board campaign this year was concerning Pharmaceutical Program - "Take It To The Box". - Advertising of Landfill and used oil program in the Crosslake Area & Crow Wing County Fun Spot Map.
-Map distributed by the Crosslake Fire Fighters Relief Association. - Advertising of the used oil and HHW program in the Vacation Land Highway 6 Map. - Advertising of the recycling in Nisswa, Baxter and Brainerd Map. - Advertising of Landfill hours and services in the Northland Arboretum - ArbLIFE yearly four editions. - Monthly advertising (May - October) concerning HHW events through Brainerd Dispatch, Crosby Courier, Lakes Country Echo, and News Hopper. - Quarterly advertising concerning recycling and used oil program through the News Hopper. - March 16th, accomplish news snippets for KLKS Radio, to be used during month to promote green programs concerning environmental issues. - March 27th Press Release concerning Landfill summer hours. - April 9th Press Release concerning the first HHW event on April 25th. - April 12th tour of Landfill site for the Brainerd School AEC.
+Part of the mailing included information on the area recycling programs and problem material management programs. - As part of each HHW event, all participants received the following items: - Trash bag for their car - County brochure on our HHW program - County brochure concerning Demolition and Yard Composting - Magnet with pertinent County Solid Waste Services listed - Bill Board campaign this year was concerning the HHW program. - Advertising of Landfill and used oil program in the Crosslake Area & Crow Wing County Fun Spot Map.
+Map distributed by the Crosslake Fire Fighters Relief Association. - Advertising of the used oil and HHW program in the Vacation Land Highway 6 Map. - Advertising of the recycling in Nisswa, Baxter and Brainerd Map. - Advertising of Landfill hours and services in the Northland Arboretum - ArbLIFE yearly four editions. - Monthly advertising (May - October) concerning HHW events through Brainerd Dispatch, Crosby Courier, Lakes Country Echo, and News Hopper.